General Overview:

 Most of the classes will be conducted in-person but there might be a few classes that have the ability to be offered online or in a hybrid setting.

-During their 9th and 10th grade years, students will mainly take their El Camino courses at North High School.
+During their 9th and 10th grade years, students will mainly take their El Camino courses at North and Torrance High School.
 As they enter their 11th and 12th grade years, some of their El Camino College classes will be on the El Camino campus.
-The built-in flexibility of the program will allow students to fully participate in athletic and extracurricular activities at North High School.
+The built-in flexibility of the program will allow students to fully participate in athletic and extracurricular activities at North and Torrance High School.

 Yes, if there is space in the program, students in 9th - 12th grade may take the courses being offered through the Early College program.

-If a student is enrolling at North High for the Fall, we prefer that they take any summer courses offered through North High’s program.
+If a student is enrolling at North or Torrance High for the Fall, we prefer that they take any summer courses offered through North and Torrance High’s program.
 Please discuss this with the Counselor if this is something you are interested in.

 Yes, students can submit a TUSD Independent Study Physical Education (ISPE) Application to see if they meet our district’s criteria for ISPE credit.
-Contact the Counselor or NHS Assistant Principal Dr. Rozanski, who supervises Physical Education at North, at rozanski.christina@tusd.org for ISPE application information.
+Contact the Counselor or the appropriate Assistant Principal , who supervises Physical Education at North and Torrance High, for ISPE application information.

 Students can take both.
 AP English courses help to prepare students for the Early College English course.

-Yes, the Counselor will work with the student if they want to take career pathway electives.
+Yes, the Counselor will work with the student if they want to take career technical education electives

 Dual Enrollment, Honors and AP Courses:

 - What are AP Courses?
-The AP program allows students to earn college credit for taking high school classes.
+The Advanced Placement (AP) program allows students to earn college credit for taking high school classes.
 Students can take AP classes in areas including English, social science, math, and various world languages.
-At the end of the year, students take the relevant AP test for their subject, thereby earning college credit.
+In May, students take the relevant AP test for their subject potentially earning college credit given their score.
+Not all colleges accept AP credits.

 - What is Early College?
-Students in the North High Early College program will simultaneously complete their high school graduation requirements and the community college intersegmental general education transfer curriculum (IGETC) with an option to take courses towards their major of study.
+Students in the Early College program will simultaneously complete their high school graduation requirements and the community college California general education transfer curriculum (Cal-GETC) with an option to take courses towards their major of study.
 Early College is an innovative way for high school students to earn both a high school degree and a two-year associate’s degree (or up to two years’ credit toward a bachelor’s degree) in the time it takes to go to high school.

 When a student takes an AP course, they will take an AP exam in the late Spring semester of that school year.
 If the student does well on the exam, the college they attend can grant the student college credit for that subject.
 What score is required to be granted credit and what course credit will be granted is determined by the college.